 Systems that link pay progression to performance management will encourage disproportionate focus on the limited range of outcomes identified in appraisal processes.

-Teachers and school leaders develop their personal effectiveness by sharing expertise and experience and providing critical professional support to each other.
+Teachers and school leaders also develop their personal effectiveness by sharing expertise and experience and providing critical professional support to each other.

 The collegiate environment required for such ways of working is undermined by the excessive focus on individual performance in pay progression systems that are linked to the outcomes of appraisal.

-1. It discourages professional innovation and creativity
+1. PRP discourages professional innovation and creativity

 Teaching and leading teaching and learning effectively requires teachers and school leaders to be given scope to take appropriate risks, explore possibilities and act creatively, particularly in the face of novel or exceptional challenges.